-Celebrating 180 Years
+0 2016 Celebrating 180 Years

-Chartered in 1836, Central High School is the 2nd oldest public high school in the country.
+CENTRAL THROUGH THE YEARS The addition of young women to Central High School immeasurably enhanced the diversity of the student body at the school.
+I would not have made this gift to the school had young women not been admitted to Central.
+Gene Rotberg 188 Chartered in 1836, Central High School is the 2nd oldest public high school in the country.
 Originally located in Center City Philadelphia across from City Hall at the site of the former Wanamaker Store, Central's first class included 63 students.
 Central was the first public high school established in Pennsylvania, and the first one founded beyond New England.
 Central High School developed as an institution of great importance in the annals of American education.
 An Act of Assembly granted Central the authority to confer degrees in 1849, just as the University of Pennsylvania possessed.
 Over the course of 180 years, Central has continued to grow in size, academic programs and extracurricular activities.
 The school has moved to three additional locations during this time, always driven by pedagogical needs and buildings best suited to its expanding programs.
 In 1939, soon after the school celebrated its centennial, Central opened the doors of its current building, one of the last schools constructed in Philadelphia prior to the start of World War II.
 Select additions and renovations have been completed in the last 40 years when needed funding has been available from the Philadelphia School District or by private donations.
 As Central's curricular goals again drive a need for new space to accommodate our expanding programs in arts and technology, we are fortunate that our National Historic Registered building is positioned on a campus with ample space available to accommodate further additions.
-Whereas the initial three building relocations in 1838, 1854 and 1900 occurred approximately every 50 years when the buildings were in need of major renewal, Central's current building at 78 years old is considerably past due for facilties renewal.
-AMONGST OUR PEERS While it's true that the 'best schools' lists vary, it is interesting that there is so much accord among experts as to what sets the frequently mentioned schools-Stuyvesant, Boston Latin, Central High School in Philadelphia-apart.
-And above.
-Life Magazine
+Whereas the initial three building relocations in 1838, 1854 and 1900 occurred approximately every 50 years when the buildings were in need of major renewal, Central's current building at 78 years old is considerably past due for facilities renewal.

-Central High School is the largest public college preparatory high school in Philadelphia.
+Life Magazine Central High School is the largest public college preparatory high school in Philadelphia.
 To understand how our performance, diversity and funding metrics compare, we look to our peer urban exam-based schools in Boston and New York City, as well as a neighboring suburban public school Lower Merion High School.
 Central has been rated the most diverse high school in the nation by Niche.com while maintaining our high academic, athletic and public service achievements.
 When viewed amongst our peers, we are making these great achievements with the least funding and the most economically disadvantaged students.
 School funding formulas vary, with Philadelphia consistently having less funding than many other major urban school districts.
 A 2015 Pew Charitable Trust study on school funding in Philadelphia shows that the Philadelphia School District budget distributes on average 67% less per student than Boston, and 78% less than New York City.
 In addition, both Boston Latin and Stuyvesant have supplemental funding from private donations and endowment enabling them to provide the level of education, counseling, facilities and operations needed for success.
 Lower Merion school district provides 80% more in funding per student than Philadelphia, and they too pursue private sources to fund additional initiatives.